A half hour of pure relaxation sure to leave you feeling refreshed (30 min)

 “Say aah!” – no tools or needles required.
-Meticulous massage in and outside of the mouth to alleviate TMJ dysfunction symptoms (60 min)
+Meticulous massage in and outside of the mouth to alleviate TMJ dysfunction symptoms (60 or 90 min)

 Swedish massage is the one that most people think of first.
 It’s a light to moderate manipulation of the body’s soft tissue, during which you can completely zone out and drift off.
 Swedish massage is often chosen for those who are looking to alleviate stress or body pains from normal daily activities.

 Deep tissue massage is akin to Swedish massage, but has a different goal.
 The deeper techniques used are more well-suited towards treating chronic pain, muscle injuries, and sports injuries – as opposed to pains and kinks from daily activities or poor posture.